-If you only have 24 hours in Memphis, that’s too bad.
+If you only have one day in Memphis, that’s too bad.
 However, if that’s the case, I have the perfect way for you to spend your time in this great city.
 Memphis has so much to offer so budgeting your time and knowing where to go and to eat can be crucial because there are a couple can’t miss places.

 First, you want to stay central in Memphis so you can walk to many attractions in the city.
 There is a lot of quality accommodation and hotels in the city center and around Beale Street.
 I stayed at the Westin; which was perfectly located right adjacent to Beale Street and the Fedex Forum; home to the NBA’s Memphis Grizzlies.

 The first spot you should visit in Memphis is the National Civil Rights Museum.
 Now I am not a big museum guy and you rarely see me write about museums or even visit them in general but this is different.

 The National Civil Rights Museum is right up there with Ellis Island and the National Baseball Hall of Fame for the best museums in America.
 The set up of the museum is amazing and the exhibits are so poignant that it almost brings a tear to your eye at times.

 The museum is built into the Lorraine Motel.
 This is of course, the motel that Dr. Martin Luther King, Jr. was staying in when he was assassinated April 4th, 1968.
 Room 306 is clearly marked and wreathed.
 They do an amazing job or preserving exactly how it looked that day both inside the room and out.

 Across the street, you can visit and see the exact spot where it is believed James Earl Ray was standing when he fired the shots that took Dr. King’s life.
 It is a really eerie but cool thing to see.
 It’s like feeling modern history.